 Ensuring adequate staffing levels is one way to combat these burnout issues and prevent nursing staff from jumping ship, or even jumping careers.
 The right staffing ratio is also a highly attractive factor to highlight when recruiting candidates.

 As you step forward to optimize your nurse-resident ratios, we suggest keeping a few of the following best practices in mind.

 Several states, including California, Florida, Pennsylvania, and Georgia, have requirements for ALF minimum staffing ratios.
 A total of 38 states and the District of Columbia do not.
 In either case, these are just baseline requirements.
 Look to professional associations and other advocacy organizations for guidance in going beyond the minimum nurse patient ratios by state and instead establishing an optimal ratio for your facility.

 ALFs should be open with the public and the state about daily care staffing levels based on payroll and other auditable records.
 These can be presented on a public website which should be done in a timely manner with frequent updates (e.g. quarterly).

 Establish a ratio for additional staffing based on the residents in your facility.
 You might find it helpful to consider establishing a staffing strategy that makes use of nursing float pool professionals to maintain flexibility.
-Also, set a standard for the number of residents that a direct care worker should attend to doing their work day.
+Also, set a standard for the number of residents that a direct care worker should attend to during their work day.

-Megan is a business writer with over 15 years’ experience in healthcare enterprise technology.
+Megan is a business writer with over 15 years of experience in healthcare enterprise technology.
 She holds an MBA and B.S. in Healthcare Administration.
 She now keeps an ongoing eye on the latest developments and successes in healthcare admin technology and the people who use it to build a better world for providers, patients, and their care communities.